RightToPrivacy/MACcleaner/README.md

-# MACcleaner
+# MACcleaner/ghostmac
 README:

+Why ghostmac/maccleaner?

-Why ghostmac/maccleaner: MAC address tracking is one of the most pervasive forms of surveillance abuse out there.
-Passive sniffers are constantly tracking us as we pass by them or access points.
-Even if you don't connect.
+MAC address tracking is one of the most pervasive/constant forms of surveillance abuse out there.
+Passive sniffers are constantly gobbling up our mac address broadcasts, tracking us as we pass by them, along with access points.
+This occurs even if you do not connect.
 This is a solution changing your mac at constantly changing times/addresses.
 To "ghost" your hardware address & drop the tracking.

-Even dept stores will track your MAC, linking it to your identity as you bring your items to a cash register.
-MAC addresses are the permanent hardware address tied to your computer WIFI/Ethernet card etc. In fact, these are one of the biggest ties to your identity.
-This small bash script changes your wifi card to a random MAC address every few minutes at random intervals.
+Even dept stores track your MAC, linking it to your identity/broadcast, as you bring your items to a cash register.
+MAC addresses are the permanent hardware address tied to your computer WIFI/Ethernet card etc. In fact, these are one of the biggest ties to your identity/movements.
+This small bash script changes your wifi card to a random MAC address every few minutes at random time intervals.

 Drones also collect MAC addresses to track identities, violating UN Declaration of Human Rights: #12 is privacy.
 Privacy is a basic